By Dorothea Malm

 Genuine service dog owners are very highly motivated to find a dog that has a highly dependable "bombproof" temperament and to maintain the dog's responsiveness and skills through continued training.
 Typically, service dog owners pay a lot of attention to their dog's hygiene because expectations are high for a working dog that may go into a restaurant or store.
 This sets the genuine working service dog far apart from the typical pet.
 Allowing pit bulls and other pets to masquerade as service dogs is dangerous for everyone.

 2Patricia Khuly is a pet health columnist for USA Today.
-Though lacking a phD, she clearly fits the definition of a science whore.
+Though lacking a PhD, she clearly fits the definition of an ethics sell-out.

 08/17/10: Department of Justice Axes Monkeys, Other Creatures From Service Animals